- Campus Activities

 (970) 491- 6011

 Orientation and Transition Programs provides programming and services designed to assist first-year, second-year, and transfer students with a successful transition at CSU.
 OTP offers a continuum of services beginning with Ram Orientation to Ram Welcome (prior to classes beginning) to transition programming throughout the first two years of students’ experiences at CSU.
 OTP believes in assisting students in creating a sense of belonging at CSU and understanding what it means to be a CSU Ram.
-Additionally, OTP places high value on student leadership and development and employs more than 350 student leaders to implement these University-wide programs.

 Office in Green Hall